apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 1. `OutputStream.write()` MAY persist the data, synchronously or asynchronously
 1. `OutputStream.flush()` flushes data to the destination.
 There are no strict persistence requirements.
-1. `Syncable.hflush()` synchronously sends all local data to the destination filesystem.
+1. `Syncable.hflush()` synchronously sends all outstaning data to the destination filesystem.
 After returning to the caller, the data MUST be visible to other readers, it MAY be durable.
 That is: it does not have to be persisted, merely guaranteed to be consistently visible to all clients attempting to open a new stream reading data at the path.
-1. `Syncable.hsync()` MUST transmit the data as per `hflush` the data and persist data to the underlying durable storage.
+1. `Syncable.hsync()` MUST transmit the data as per `hflush` the data and persist that data to the underlying durable storage.
-1. `close()` The first call to `close()` MUST flush out all remaining data in the buffers, and persist it.
+1. `close()` The first call to `close()` MUST flush out all remaining data in the buffers, and persist it, as a call to `hsync()`.

 Many applications call `flush()` far too often -such as at the end of every line written.